-Jim n Katie Patterson take me n Dottie Moffett to Vegas from Red River, New Mexico in their Ford LTD.
+Jim n Katie Patterson took me and Dottie Moffett to Las Vegas from Red River, New Mexico in their Ford LTD.

-Vegas – We stay at The Stardust on The Strip.
-I learnt to gamble, I learnt to win.
+In Vegas we stayed at The Stardust on The Strip.
+It boasted (natch) the ‘biggest neon sign in the world!’
+I learnt to gamble.
+I learnt to win.
 I battled to lose.
 Dottie was a good luck charm!
-I kept on and on gambling, determined to lose.
-Finally as dawn approached we were $10 down and went to bed.
+I kept on and on gambling, determined to lose, but enjoying the free drinks as long as were seated at a table.
+Finally as dawn approached we were $10 down.
+We’d paid our dues and could go to bed.

-After Vegas we stop off at The Grand Canyon: We stare down at this awesome sight from the lookout on the south rim.
-We only have a few hours there, so we’re just look-see tourists.
-Suddenly I can’t stand it!
-I have to get down there.
-I start running down the Bright Angel trail.
+After Vegas we stopped off at The Grand Canyon: We stared down at this awesome sight from the lookout on the south rim.
+We only had a few hours there, so we were just look-see tourists.
+Suddenly I couldn’t stand it!
+I just had to get down there.
+I started running down the Bright Angel trail.
 It’s about 10km to the river.
-I’ll give myself an hour, I think.
+I’d give myself an hour, I thought.
+Dottie went with me.
+She was fit as a fiddle – she was ranked no.2 tennis player in Oklahoma at the time.
 The run was easy on a well-maintained track with the only real obstacle being the ‘mule trains’.
-Every now and then I’d have to step off the trail and let a bunch of mules pass, sometimes with a steep drop inches away.
-I made sure I was always on the upside!
+Every now and then we’d have to step off the trail and let a bunch of mules pass, sometimes with a steep drop inches away.
+We made sure we were always on the upside!

-In under an hour I got to just above the river.
+In about an hour I got to just above the river.
 I stared in awe at the swiftly-moving blue-green water.
 I had never seen such a large volume of clear water flowing like that.
 Our South African rivers mostly run small and muddy and I wasn’t expecting clear water.
 Right then I thought I MUST get onto this river!
-If I’d been asked I’d probably have said on a raft, little knowing that in eleven years time I would kayak past that very spot, under that same bridge in 1984 on a flood-level river! *(see below)*
+I’d been kayaking for a few years, but if I’d been asked I’d probably have said on a raft, little knowing that eleven years later I would kayak past that very spot, under that same bridge in 1984 on a flood-level river! *(see footnote below)*

 The hike back out was steep, but hey, I was 18yrs old!
 Cross-country running had been my favourite obsession the year before, so no (or an acceptable amount of) sweat!

-Then we headed home by and large following the old historic Route 66 – the new I40.
+Then we headed home by and large followed the old historic Route 66 – the new I40.
 Flagstaff Arizona, Albuquerque New Mexico, Amarillo Texas, back to Oklahoma.
-Me to Apache and Dottie on to Ardmore.
+Me to Apache and the delightful Dottie on to Ardmore.

 I learned later: